OfficeDev/VBA-content/VBA/Excel-VBA/articles/about-coauthoring-in-excel.md

 ---
-title: About co-authoring in Excel ms.prod: excel ms.date: 06/08/2017
+title: About co authoring in Excel ms.prod: excel ms.date: 06/08/2017
 ---

-# About co-authoring in Excel
+# About co authoring in Excel

-Learn about how co-authoring works in Excel and how you may need to adjust your add-in or macro for smooth integration with co-authoring.
+Learn about how co authoring works in Excel and how you may need to adjust your add-in or macro for smooth integration with co authoring.

-Co-authoring is available to all Excel Online users.
+co authoring is available to all Excel Online users.
 This feature is also available on Excel for Windows Desktop but only to Office 365 customers.

-## Introduction to co-authoring
+## Introduction to co authoring

 [Co-authoring](https://support.office.com/en-US/article/Collaborate-on-Excel-workbooks-at-the-same-time-with-co-authoring-7152aa8b-b791-414c-a3bb-3024e46fb104) allows you to edit a workbook hosted in the cloud (that is, OneDrive, OneDrive for Business, or SharePoint Online) simultaneously with other users.
 With each save, everyone editing the workbook at that time can see changes.
 With [AutoSave](../../Office-Shared-VBA/articles/how-autosave-impacts-addins-and-macros.md) enabled, you can see everyone's changes to the workbook in real-time.
 If you're not ready for others to see your changes, then you can turn off AutoSave until you're ready to share your changes and receive others' changes.

-## Principles of co-authoring
+## Principles of co authoring

 Excel will automatically synchronize changes that are made to the workbook (whether by a user or your code).
 For example, let's say that code is running on a user's instance and modifies the contents of a cell like this: `Range("A1").Value = "myNewValue"`.
-Excel would take care of sending this change to other co-authors.
+Excel would take care of sending this change to other co authors.
 Now let's say there's code running on another user's instance that inspects the contents of that cell like this: `MsgBox Range("A1").Value`.
 The second user would see the value "myNewValue" which had been set by the first user.

 However, Excel will **not** automatically synchronize any variables created by your code outside of the workbook content.
 For example, let's say that your code reads a value from a cell then loads it into a variable: